MikeDacre/fyrd/README.rst

  - Auto update Job scripts when attributes are changed until files are already written.
- - Profile managing script in bin
+ - DONE: Profile managing script in bin
  - Update of all bin scripts to work with new options
  - Persistent job tracking in an sqlite database stored in $HOME
  - Mac OS X functionality